Chris-K82/Statistical-Analysis/CovarianceCalcExplained.md

-HOMEWORK by 12.07 10AM :
+# HOMEWORK by 12.07 10AM :
-	Q1: Explain the difference in the normalization constant in variance/covariance formula
+variance/covariance formula
 Good starting point : https://stats.stackexchange.com/questions/17890/what-is-the-difference-between-n-and-n-1-in-calculating-population-variance

+    Q1: Explain the difference in the normalization constant in
     A1: First, there are two variables which, on the surface, look the same: n vs. N. while n represents a sample size N reresents the poplation from which the sample was taken.
 To highlight this, let's say you want to